Adobe Lightroom 6 – The Missing FAQ

 This book discusses Lightroom 6 perpetual license (and Lightroom CC 2015).

-Lightroom, the new simplified cloud-native version of Lightroom is discussed in the LR Edit Like a Pro book.
+Lightroom, the new simplified cloud-native version of Lightroom is discussed in the Adobe Lightroom Edit Like a Pro book.

-Lightroom Classic, the latest folder-based subscription version is covered in the LR Classic Missing FAQ book.
+Lightroom Classic, the latest folder-based subscription version is covered in the Adobe Lightroom Classic The Missing FAQ book.

 eBooks only, eBooks and Paperback